What Happens When Lived Experience Gets a Seat at the Design Table

 The ROI is not theoretical.

-The programs producing durable results are the ones that built their design with the people who know where the system fails.
+The programs producing durable results are the ones built with the people who know where the system fails.

 Lived Experience Is System Intelligence